How you can become an Optometrist

-My younger patients often ask me, “What is the process to become an Optometrist?”
+My younger patients often ask me, “Dr. Lauretta Justin, what is the process to become an Optometrist?”
 I want to be like you when I grow up.
-I decided to write this blog to help describe our profession and the 5 steps to become an optometrist.
+I decided to write this blog post to help describe our profession and the 5 steps to become an optometrist.

 Who are Optometrists?